sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = 2.4.1 =

 * **Added:** This plugin now supports The SEO Framework's 4.0.5+ quick-and bulk-edit functionality for its extensions.
+* **Improved:** TODO Akin to TSF v4.1.1, we also dropped most jQuery calls in this plugin, greatly improving the UI's responsiveness in the administrative dashboards.
 * **Fixed:** Resolved a race condition with the AJAX loader notifications.
-* **Fixed:** TODO Resolved an issue where multiple non-unique identifiers for no-JS-submit-buttons were used on the Extension Manager overview page.
+* **Fixed:** Resolved an issue where multiple non-unique identifiers for no-JS-submit-buttons were used on the Extension Manager overview page.
 * **Fixed:** Resolved an issue where quotes in metadata could cause serialization issues.
+* **Dev:** Constant `TSF_EXTENSION_MANAGER_PRESENT` is now available.
+It indicates that the plugin is activated by WordPress, but it does not necessarily indicate that it's running otherwise.
 * **Other:** The SEO Framework 4.0.5 or higher is now required, from 4.0.0.
+* **Other:** WordPress 5.1 or higher is now required, from 4.9.
+* **Other:** We now enforce [TSF coding standards](https://github.com/theseoframework/wpcs-tsf) for opcode performance, intercompatibility, and reliability.
+* **Other:** TODO This plugin is now compatible with PHP 8.0-RC1.
+This ensures compatibility with PHP 8.0 when it releases to the public, but changes may be provisionary.

 **Updated extensions:**